 According to a survey by Capgemini (2017), 6 out of 10 respondents in a survey cited culture as the main obstacle to digital transformation.

-Many organizations fail to establish the right digital culture either because of inherent cultural differences or because of a lack of opportunities for employees to try new things and be rewarded for their efforts.
+A lot of organizations miss the point when establishing the right digital culture either because of inherent differences or the lack of opportunities for employees to push themselves and be rewarded for their efforts.

-To address this issue, leaders need to create policies that facilitate the adoption of digital practices.
-They need to motivate their workforce to become digitally savvy.
+To address the same, leaders should create measures that facilitate the adoption of digital practices while influencing their employees to become digitally savvy.

-Leaders, via their decisions and behaviors, must set the right tone for the success of digital transformation.
-They should formulate a strategic vision for digital transformation which can further be cascaded into specific actions for the rest of the employees.
+Leaders, via their ethics and conduct, must set the right tone for the success of digital transformation.
+They should formulate a strategic vision for digital transformation which can further be cascaded into specific actions for other employees.

 Digital Transformation: How Failure to Change Impacts Organizations?

+Investing in digital means investing in customers.
 Nearly every digital transformation initiative revolves around customer experience.
 Customers look for quick, responsive, and interactive solutions from brands they buy from / do business with.
 To succeed, organizations must exceed those expectations.

 Instead of counting on media, devices, and apps to drive digital transformation, insights should be taken from the customer.
 When the consumer’s expectations are met, customer loyalty inevitably drives digital innovation and adoption.

-If an organization strives to be fully consumer-focused at all levels, making the shift to a digital world happens naturally- affecting every touchpoint when it comes to customer experience.
+If an organization strives to be fully consumer-focused at all levels, making the shift to a digital world happens naturally- impacting every touchpoint positively.

 2. Inappropriate Business Models

 As technology continues to disrupt businesses, organizations need to be more agile.
-They must think like a technology company to transform their business digitally- A strategy that worked for DBS – the world’s best digital bank!
+They must think like a technology company to transform their business digitally – a strategy that worked for DBS – the world’s leading digital bank!

-DBS bank which “operates like a technology company” has been transforming as early as 2014, when they decided to upgrade their core banking system.
-But things didn’t turn out the way as expected.
-After a crushing defeat, DBS sought inspiration from tech firms in order to transform digital assets into an advantage.
+DBS bank which ‘operates as a technology company’ has been transforming since as early as 2014, when it decided to upgrade its core banking system.
+But things didn’t turn out the way they were expected to.
+After a crushing failure, DBS sought inspiration from tech firms to transform digital assets into its advantage.

-The transformation they have undertaken is not just in terms of infrastructure but mindset, processes, analytics, quick decision making, agility, and so on.
+The transformation they have undertaken is not just in terms of infrastructure but mindset, processes, analytics, quick decision making, and agility among other things.

-A key factor in the success of DBS was the motto “technology is business and business is technology.”
-This led to creating platforms that brought people and technology together- via a shared strategy, objectives, and measures.
+A key factor in the success of DBS was their motto – “technology is business and business is technology.”
+This led to creating platforms that brought people and technology together via shared strategy, objectives, and measures.
 This approach also contributed to the bank’s successful cultural transformation.

-To stay ahead and succeed, businesses must embrace emerging technology, remain agile to adopt evolving business models, and above all, put customers at the center of every strategy.
+To stay ahead and succeed, businesses must embrace emerging technologies, remain agile to adopt evolving business models, and above all, put customers at the center of every strategy.

-How keen are employees to change their mindset to reap the benefits of digital transformation?
-Do they realize their responsibility?
+Are employees eager to change their mindsets for successful digital transformation?
 Are they motivated to transform?